rplant8/documentchain/doc/init.md

 All three Linux startup configurations assume the existence of a "dmscore" user and group.
 They must be created before attempting to use these scripts.
-The OS X configuration assumes dmsd will be set up for the current user.
+The macOS configuration assumes dmsd will be set up for the current user.

 2. Configuration
 ---------------------------------